James Reed (businessman): Grenfell Tower appeal

 Reed's family home in London is within sight of Grenfell Tower.
 After witnessing the Grenfell Tower fire, Reed set up a Big Give charity appeal that raised £1m within 48 hours of the disaster and £2.6m in total.
 Reed donated £100,000 of his own money and the Reed Foundation donated a further £100,000, alongside donations made by members of the public, businesses and local organisations.
 The proceeds were donated to The K&C Foundation.
 Reed called for some of the appeal proceeds to be spent on an educational centre for local residents to learn coding and other digital skills.

+All About Business Entrepreneurs Fund

+In 2026, Reed announced the All About Business Entrepreneurs Fund, a programme supporting young entrepreneurs through grants and mentoring.

 Publications

 Reed has written several books on careers, recruitment and management, published by Portfolio Penguin.

 Put Your Mindset to Work (2011)

 Co-authored with Harvard lecturer Paul G. Stoltz, Put Your Mindset to Work argues that employers value mindset over technical skill.
 The book outlines three qualities it considers key to employability and leadership.
-It reached the USA Today best-seller list in June 2011 and won a CMI "Management Book of the Year” award.
+It reached the USA Today best-seller list in June 2011 and won a CMI "Management Book of the Year" award.
 A second edition was published in 2013, with endorsements from James Timpson, Gordon Roddick and Jim Kouzes.